 If you are interested in the outdoors then Hall House might be a great community for you.
 With many like-minded people, located near the edge of campus and close to college woods and surrounded by plenty of trees great for hammocking or slack-lining, Hall House is excellent for all sorts of fun outdoor experiences.
 Many of the students who choose to live in Hall House enjoy biking, hiking, swimming, hunting, rock climbing, and a variety of other outdoor activities.

 Like all of the Minis, the Outdoor Experience is a student-driven theme and the energy around this changes from year to year.

-Peter T. Paul College has a new living-learning community for first-year Paul College students, the Paul Professional Partnership (P3) floor.
+Peter T. Paul College has a living-learning community for first-year Paul College students that was established in 2017, the Paul Professional Partnership (P3) floor.
 Professional development activities will take place in this close-knit floor in Stoke Hall for approximately 50 first-year students who will have the chance to learn from upper-class student success coaches who will live on the floor while they work with a dedicated academic advisor on course scheduling and academic planning.